nsha1564/industrial-iot/README.md

 - **Circuit Breaker:**
   - Use Resilience4j or Spring Cloud Circuit Breaker to handle failures gracefully.
 - **Application Properties:** Configure your database connection, message broker details, and other configurations using application.yml or application.properties.

+# 2. Data Processing Service

+## Overview

+The **Data Processing Service** is responsible for consuming data from the message broker, performing real-time analytics to detect anomalies, and forwarding the results to other microservices such as the Alerting Service.
+This service will be enhanced with features for observability, configuration management, circuit breaker patterns, and API gateway integration for robust and scalable microservice architecture.

+## Key Responsibilities

+- Consume sensor data from a message broker (Kafka or RabbitMQ).
+- Perform real-time data processing and anomaly detection.
+- Apply business rules or machine learning models for data analysis.
+- Publish processed data and anomalies to downstream services like the Alerting Service.
+- Ensure resilience and fault tolerance through circuit breaker patterns.
+- Provide observability for monitoring and debugging.

+## Key Components

+1. **Consumer**:
+   - Listens to messages from Kafka or RabbitMQ.
+   - Transforms raw sensor data for processing.

+2. **Processing Engine**:
+   - Applies business logic, rules, or machine learning models for anomaly detection.
+   - Optionally stores processed data for historical analysis.

+3. **Alert Publisher**:
+   - Sends alerts or processed data to the Alerting Service or other services.

+4. **Configuration Management**:
+   - Manages configuration properties centrally using Spring Cloud Config.

+5. **Observability Tools**:
+   - **Logging**: Uses SLF4J with Logback or Log4j2 for structured logging.
+   - **Metrics**: Integrates Micrometer with Prometheus or Grafana.
+   - **Tracing**: Uses Spring Cloud Sleuth with Zipkin or Jaeger for distributed tracing.

+6. **Circuit Breaker**:
+   - Utilizes Resilience4j or Spring Cloud Circuit Breaker to handle communication failures gracefully.

+7. **Security**:
+   - Ensures secure communication with other services and handles sensitive data properly.